Uniform existence of the integrated density of states on metric Cayley graphs: Introduction

 \section{Introduction}

+The investigation of the spectrum of random Schr\"odinger operators has a long history in mathematical physics.
+One reason for this is that many solution properties of differential equations are encoded in the spectrum of the involved operator.
+The most prominent example for a result describing this connection is the RAGE-Theorem (see, e.g.\@ \cite[Theorem 4.1.19]{s2001}).

-In this paper we study the integrated density of states for random Schr\"odinger operators on Cayley graphs over a finitely generated amenable group $\calG$.
-As we are concerned with the metric graph, the functions in question are defined on the edges $e$ of the graph.
-For such an edge $e$ the operator acts as $(Hf)_e = -f_e'' + V_ef_e$, where $V_e$ is a $L^\infty$-function.
-Selfadjointness of such an operator is obtained by choosing appropriate boundary conditions.
-We will only deal with local boundary conditions acting separately on each vertex $v$ and taking into account only the functions of the edges connected with $v$.
-Randomness occurs in the choice of the potential and the boundary conditions.
-More precisely, given a finite set of potentials and a finite set of boundary conditions, we may choose the potential and the boundary conditions by random, such that the operator family $(H_\omega)_{\omega\in\Omega}$ becomes ergodic, where $(\Omega,\calA,\P)$ is a probability space and $\alpha\from\calG\times \Omega \to \Omega$ is an ergodic group action on $\Omega$.
+In this paper we study spectral properties of random Schr\"odinger operators on Cayley graphs over finitely generated, amenable groups $\calG$.
+The graphs are defined as metric graphs, meaning that each edge is associated with an interval of a certain length.
+Hence, the operator acts on functions defined on the edges or the associated intervals.
+Selfadjointness is obtained by choosing appropriate boundary conditions at the vertices.
+We will only deal with local boundary conditions acting separately on each vertex $v$ and taking into account the functions linked with the edges connected to $v$.
+The involved randomness occurs in the choice of the potential, as well as in the boundary conditions.
+That way, we obtain a family $(H_{\omega})_{\omega \in \Omega}$ of selfadjoint operators, where $\Omega = (\Omega, \mathcal{A}, \mathbb{P})$ is a probability space endowed with some measure preserving, ergodic action by the amenable group $\mathcal{G}$ under consideration.
+Studying spectral properties of $(H_{\omega})$, it turns out that the relavant object is a function describing the distribution of the spectrum, the so-called \emph{spectral distribution function} (SDF).
+The SDF at point $\lambda\in \R$ is given via the trace of the spectral projection of the operator on the interval $(-\infty,\lambda]$, see also \eqref{eq:IDS}.
+In the special case where the operator in consideration is a Laplacian, on may intuitively think of the SDF to measure the number of electron energy levels below a given energy per unit volume.

-The restriction of such an operator $H_\omega$ to a finite subgraph has discrete spectrum and therefore possesses a well-defined eigenvalue counting function.
-By increasing the finite subgraph, we study the question whether (and with respect to which topology) the associated normalised eigenvalue counting functions converge.
-The aim of this paper is to show uniform convergence.
-We furthermore prove that the limit function, which is called \emph{integrated density of states} (IDS), can be expressed via a Pastur-Shubin formula.

-In \cite{glv2007} the authors verified this for $\calG=\Z^d$ with standard edges.
-The present paper extends this to a large class of Cayley graphs over amenable groups.
-The discrete case is treated in \cite{lmv2008} and \cite{lsv2011} where uniform convergence of the eigenvalue counting functions is proven for operators on $\ell^2(\Z^d)$ and on combinatorial Cayley graphs, respectively.